fengsim/FENGSim-Dev/README.md

 ![FENGSim](images/Fengsim_logo_hi_2.png)

-#### About the FENGSim project
+### About the FENGSim project

-[FENGSim Project]: www.opendigitaltwin.top

-is an open-source project for Digital Twins.
+The [FENGSim](www.opendigitaltwin.top) project is an open-source project for Digital Twins.
 Without a large team and a lot of money, it is normally difficult and near impossible to develop a digital twin system like Siemens TeamCenter, Dassault 3D Experience and Ansys WorkBench etc. But we’ve proven that open-source software is a good solution to this and it brings its products directly to industrial sector.
 If you want to develop your own digital twin software, join the FENGSim project!

 **About Digital Twin**